zamboni-lab/MultiMS2/README.md

-# MultiMS2: A Multi-Energy, Multi-Fragmentation Spectral Library
+# MultiMS2: A Multi-Modal, Multi-Energy MS2 Spectral Library
 ## Overview

 MultiMS2 is a curated mass spectrometry spectral library designed to address critical gaps in metabolomics research.